vippsas/vipps-magento/DOCUMENTATION.md

 ![Screenshot of Vipps Settings](docs/images/vipps_method.png)

-Please ensure you check all configuration settings prior to using Vipps Payment.
-Pay attention to the Vipps Basic Settings section, namely `Saleunit Serial Number`, `Client ID`, `Client Secret`, `Subscription Key`.
+Please ensure that you check all configuration settings before using Vipps Payment.
+Pay attention to the Vipps Basic Settings section, namely *Saleunit Serial Number*, *Client ID*, *Client Secret*, *Subscription Key*.

 For information about how to find the above values, see the [Vipps Developer documentation](https://developer.vippsmobilepay.com/).